solon/bookshelf-schema/doc/fields.rst

    :returns: Promise[Checkit.Error]

-Model method validate is called automatically before saving or may be called explicitly.
+The Model method :code:`validate` is called automatically before saving, or may be called explicitly.
-It takes validation rules added to model by fields and passes them to Checkit_.
+It takes validation rules added to the model by fields and passes them to Checkit_.

 You may override this method in your model to add custom validation logic.

 Base class
 ----------

-All fields are a subclass of Field class.
+All fields are a subclass of :code:`Field` class.

 .. class:: Field(name, options = {})